FAS president Bernard Tan will not seek re-election, says decision is for the 'good' of Singapore football

 And there is no "heat shield" for the president, he pointed out.

-"Expectation is high, resources are low ... everything is on your shoulder.
+"Expectation is high, resources are low ... everything is on your shoulders.
 This can be unfair but some will say that's par for the course," said Mr Tan.

 The job has taken a toll, he added.